Beacon View, near Monmouth

 We have changed the normal route for some of our trails to help you maintain social distancing – please follow signs on site.

-Wentwood was once a hunting preserve for Chepstow Castle but nowadays it is a peaceful place to explore and enjoy nature.
+Wentwood was once a hunting preserve for Chepstow Castle and it is the largest area of ancient woodland in Wales.

 Most of the original native trees here were felled during the middle of the 20th century to make way for fast-growing, timber-producing conifers.